CRun9/Portfolio-website/README.md

-# Portfolio-website
+# Portfolio Website
-# Hello there I am General Kenobi
+# Personal website that serves as a resume and
+# a summary of who I am.